The views expressed by the host on the show, that's me, documented to be almost always right, 98.7% of the time.

 They were following the tax code.

-And it's unfair, which is exactly why they're not going to get rid of it.
+And so there have been all these promises to get rid of it because it's punitive and it's unfair, which is exactly why they're not going to get rid of it.

 It is a measure of control.

-Uh and the AP even references this today.
+And the AP even references this today.

-House Democrats promise to permanently protect millions of middle class families from a mostly unknown tax increase is faltering before it's even unveiled.
+House Democrats' promise to permanently protect millions of middle-class families from a mostly unknown tax increase is faltering before it's even unveiled.

-Senate Democrats prefer a band-aid approach to delay for just a year or two the alternative minimum tax, the AMT, from adding $2,000 more in taxes on average families with incomes between 100,000 and $200,000 a year.
+Senate Democrats prefer a band-aid approach to delay for just a year or two the alternative minimum tax, the AMT, from adding $2,000 more in taxes on average families with incomes between $100,000 and $200,000 a year.

 And that's what their plan is.